ipansh/choosy-stock/README.md

 # Choosy stock

-The problem on hand: how do you select company stocks from a variety offered in the market.
+The problem on hand: how do you select company stocks from a variety of options offered in the market.

 Steps made:
 1. Web-scraping wikipedia page for Nasdaq tickers.